 London, NW6 4JD

 Tube station: Kilburn Park (then 10 minute walk)

 London Overground station: Kilburn (then 6 minute walk)

 Sandwich Meal Deals

 If you’re on a tight budget, do what Londoners do and buy your lunch in a supermarket — the cheapest places to buy sandwiches, rolls, salads and drinks.

 Some supermarkets offer special meal deals: a sandwich, a packet of crisp or fruit and a drink for around £3–£3.99.
 For a light lunch, cheap sandwiches start at £1 or if you’re really counting the pennies, larger branches have deli counters where you can assemble your own sandwich or roll for less than £1.

 Cheap soft drinks

-Soft drinks are always available near the sandwiches in the chilled cabinet.
+Soft drinks are always available near the sandwiches in the chilled cabinet usually near the supermarket entrance.
 If you’re happy with a room temperature drink, they’re cheaper in the other aisles.
 This is especially true for water — a 2 litre own-brand bottle costs as little as 18p-50p.

 If you’re staying in an apartment or have self-catering facilities and don’t want to cook, all supermarkets offer a range of ready-made meals.
+The best quality is from M&S, Waitrose and the Tesco Finest range at Tesco.
 Look out for the special dinner for two deals at M&S and Waitrose.
 For £10 you get a starter or dessert, a main meal with a side dish and a bottle of wine.